 We usually provide individuals with basic information about how we use their data on forms which collect data (such as application forms or website forms), and in longer privacy notices setting out details including: the types of personal data that we hold about them, how we use it, our legal grounds for processing the information, who we might share it with and how long we keep it for.
-Appendix 1 of this policy is the 'Privacy Notice for Students and Parents', which explain how the school uses personal data for these categories of data subjects.
+Appendix 1 of this policy is the 'Privacy Notice for Staff' and Appendix 2 is the 'Privacy Notice for Students and Parents', which explain how the school uses personal data for these categories of data subjects.